How to Start Your Own LLC in Maine - Complete Guide

 Reserve Your Maine LLC Name

-If you're not ready to file your LLC immediately, Maine allows you to reserve your business name.
-To do this, you must download the name reservation form from the Secretary of State's website.
-Maine does not currently allow online name reservations—you must submit the form by mail or in person.
+Whereas you are not prepared to register your LLC at the moment, Maine gives you the chance to reserve your company name.
+To accomplish this, you have to download name reservation form on the website of Secretary of State.
+At present Maine does not permit online name reservation and you have to send the form either by mail or in person.

 Secretary of State